JuanCodeAtATime/covid19-app/README.md

 *****

 ## Overview
-I've been a coding away since I graduated my coding program in March 2020.
+I've been coding away since I graduated my coding program in March 2020.
 Somehow, it just hasn't felt right building apps that weren't making an impact during this global pandemic.

 Whether this app raises a bit of awareness or helps someone somewhere make a more informed decision, I hope it serves a greater purpose.